Pathet Lao: 1959 to 1975

 The Pathet Lao supreme headquarters or center was located in the Viengxay caves near Xam Neua manned by approximately 500 personnel.
 NLHS membership was estimated as being 11,000 in 1965 and 14,000 in 1978.

 In October 1965 the armed forces were renamed the Lao People's Liberation Army (LPLA).
-LPLA estimated strength was 25,000 in June 1965, 33,000 in April 1967, 48,000+ in 1970 and 35,000 in late 1972.
-The LPLA was divided into regular, regional/popular and militia/guerilla forces.
-LPLA forces had PAVN advisers assigned to them but were not mixed with PAVN forces.
-Recruitment into the LPLA was based on appeals to the patriotism of young Laotians who were told that their country was rich in natural resources but the people were poor because of capitalism and US imperialism.
-If volunteers were not forthcoming then youth would be drafted, with the draft age of 15, but in many cases conscripts were as young as 12.
+The LPLA's estimated strength was 25,000 in June 1965, 33,000 in April 1967, 48,000+ in 1970 and 35,000 in late 1972.
+The LPLA was divided into regular, regional/popular and militia/guerrilla forces.
+LPLA forces had PAVN advisers assigned to them and were not mixed with PAVN forces.
+Recruitment into the LPLA was based on appeals to the patriotism of young Laotians who were told that their country was rich in natural resources and the people were poor because of capitalism and US imperialism.
+If volunteers were not forthcoming then youth would be drafted, with the draft age of 15, and in some cases conscripts were as young as 12.
 Training was rudimentary with a greater emphasis placed on political indoctrination than on military skills as the "fighting will" was deemed to be the most important source of military strength.
-Military units had Political commissars down to company level.
+Military units had political commissars down to company level.
 The LPLA were entirely dependent on the PAVN for the supply of weapons and munitions and were generally outgunned by the RLA.

 In May 1968, the PAVN launched a multi-division invasion of Laos.
 The Pathet Lao effectively served as an auxiliary force to the PAVN.
 In June 1969 the PAVN/Pathet Lao launched Campaign Toan Thang, their first wet season offensive.
-Unable to match the heavy Soviet and Chinese weapons in addition to the numerical strength of the PAVN/Pathet Lao forces, the RLA took heavy losses.
-In September 1969 the RLA attacked PAVN/Pathet Lao positions on the Plain of Jars and along the Ho Chi Minh Trail, while initially successful the RLA forces were pushed back by the PAVN/Pathet Lao Campaign 139.
+While US air bombardments contributed to the majority of PAVN/Pathet casualties, the RLA were unable to match the numerical strength of the PAVN/Pathet Lao forces.

 On 2 February 1971 the PAVN/Pathet Lao launched Campaign 74B temporarily capturing the Plain of Jars and shelling Long Tieng, the base of Vang Pao's RLA aligned army before withdrawing.
-On 28 October 1972 the PAVN/Pathet Lao launched Campaign 972 scoring a series of victories over the war-weary RLA forces.
+On 28 October 1972 the PAVN/Pathet Lao launched Campaign 972 scoring a series of victories over the RLA forces.